Sports Without Borders Conference 2014

-The 2013 Sports Without Borders Conference brings together the complete picture - sportspeople, club officials, volunteers, policymakers, government funders, government and local government workers, peak bodies, sports administrator and sports media.
+The 2014 Sports Without Borders Conference brings together the complete picture - sportspeople, club officials, volunteers, policymakers, government funders, government and local government workers, peak bodies, and sports administrators.

 If you're from any of these groups, this conference is about you.